Veterinarian with dog

 9. Neurological/Behavioral: lethargy, depression.

-10. Hepatic: elevated liver enzymes
+10. Hepatic: elevated liver enzymes.

 Additional Information About Side Effects